 Are you concerned about a loved one’s prescription drug use?
 Take the quiz: Is My Loved One Addicted To Prescription Drugs?

-If you’ve discovered that you may be struggling with a hydrocodone use disorder, The Recovery Village is here to help.
-Discuss your results with your physician or contact us today to find a hydrocodone addiction treatment program that works well for your needs.
+If you’ve discovered that you may be struggling with a hydrocodone use disorder, help is available at The Recovery Village.
+Review your results with your physician or contact us today to find a hydrocodone addiction treatment program that works well for your needs.

 The maximum amount of hydrocodone that can be safely used varies significantly from person to person.
 It is affected by many different factors, including age, health, genetics and previous history of opioid use.
 A hydrocodone overdose can be fatal, so it’s important to only take this drug as prescribed.